Employment

 Tenure and Tenure-Track Positions:

-The department of Mathematics at the Courant Institute is calling for applications for a faculty position in mathematics, to begin in September 2023, at the Assistant Professor, Associate Professor, or Full Professor level.
-Applications in all areas of mathematics including applied mathematics, scientific computing and mathematics of machine learning are welcome.
-The department of Mathematics at Courant offers an outstanding scholarly environment for mathematical and interdisciplinary research with a long and world-renowned tradition in both pure and applied mathematics and in bridging between them.
-Mathematics at Courant benefits from the proximity of the Computer Science department within the Courant Institute as well as the cross-disciplinary Center of Data Science at NYU.
+The Department of Mathematics at Courant offers an outstanding scholarly environment for mathematical and interdisciplinary research.
+It has a long and world-renowned tradition in both pure and applied mathematics and in bridging between them.
+Mathematics at Courant benefits from the proximity of the Computer Science department within the Courant Institute and the cross-disciplinary Center of Data Science at NYU.

 Applications received before November 15 will be given full consideration.